aamrits/aamrits/README.md

 ## I'm a Coder, Silent Listener, Dreamer and a Movie Buff!

 🔭 I’m currently working as a Frontend Developer! <br/>
-🌱 I’m learning JavaScript and React 🤣 <br/>
+👉 JavaScript and React enthusiast. 🤣 <br/>
+❤️ Particular interest in developing responsive UI web pages.
-👯 Growth is a continuous process, so keep learning <br/>
+💪 Growth is a continuous process, so keep learning <br/>
-🥅 2020 Goals: Do more coding and be a better version of me <br/>
+🌱 Goals: Do more coding (problem-solving) and be a better version of me <br/>
 ⚡ Fun fact: I'm a movie buff (Also FRIENDS / The Big Bang Theory admirer) <br/>

-📚 My Journey:<br/>
-5 years of experience [ e-commerce and Media and Entertainment sectors ].

 👨‍💻 Tech stack:<br/>
 I am a JavaScript enthusiast and this is the language I have chosen as my career path.
-I am also very passionate towards developing responsive web pages using HTML5, CSS3, Flexbox/Grid.
+I am also very passionate towards developing responsive web pages using HTML5, CSS3, Flexbox/Grid. <br/>

 ### Connect with me: